-I made these moist and incredibly delicious homemade Pumpkin Swirl Brownies from scratch and they were possibly the best fall dessert I’ve ever had!
+Pumpkin Swirl Brownies, homemade from scratch with chocolate chips, are moist, incredibly delicious, and possibly the best fall dessert I’ve ever had!

-Okay.
-So, these may be the best damn brownies I’ve ever made.
+Pumpkin Swirl Brownies may be the best damn brownies I’ve ever made.
 I like pumpkin but I don’t love it.
 I’m the kind of person who would scrape off half of the filling on a piece of pumpkin pie so I could properly enjoy the best ratio of crust to filling to whipped cream.
 These brownies, however, are incredibly moist and down right delicious.
+Is it the combination of chocolate and pumpkin?
+Is it because of the mini chocolate chips that create the perfect crunch against the super soft pumpkin layer?
+Is it the visually pleasing swirl?
+I say YES.

-I had a friend at work who normally doesn’t like pumpkin desserts try one.
+I had a friend at work who normally doesn’t like pumpkin desserts try one of my pumpkin swirl brownies.
 Later that night his wife messaged me and asked when the recipe would go up on the blog.
 These are the kind of pumpkin brownies that could turn a non-pumpkin lover into a pumpkin lover.

 They were so good, in fact, that I wish I hadn’t brought half of them into work to share with my co-workers, despite the fact that I probably ate a third of what I brought in.
 No. These were so good that I would have worked out twice as hard and walked twice as far just to eat the entire pan myself.
-The pumpkin layer was incredibly moist and soft and the chocolate layer had the added bonus of crunch from the chocolate chips.
-Perfection!
+I will also add that these work great stored in the freezer.
+I just slide the entire batch into a large freezer bag and keep them on the top shelf away from little hands (i.e. my kids).
+Then, whenever I have a craving I grab one.
+The pumpkin layer is so soft that the entire brownie remains soft, even when frozen!

 - 3/4 cup all-purpose flour